Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Introduction

-\emph{Literature review:} The solution of the optimal control problem is generally connected with the solution of an underlying Hamilton-Jacobi-Bellman (HJB) equation, which is a sufficient condition \cite{lewis2012optimal}.
-For linear systems, the HJB equation becomes the well-known Riccati equation which results in the linear quadratic regulator (LQR) controller \cite{zhang2009value,jiang2012computational} and can be solved numerically \cite{kleinman1968iterative}.
-But for the nonlinear system, the HJB equation is very difficult to solve and almost impossible to get an analytical solution directly.
-There have been a great deal of efforts to solve this equation (e.g. \cite{beard1998approximate,lyashevskiy1995control}).
-An off-line policy iteration (PI) strategy was developed in \cite{abu2005nearly} by solving a sequence of cost functions satisfying a sequence of Lyapunov equations.
-But the method proposed in \cite{abu2005nearly} requires that the dynamics of the system is completely known, which is difficult to reach in reality.
-To overcome this difficulty, the NN approach is frequently used to approximate the cost function and further determine the corresponding control policy \cite{vamvoudakis2010online}.
-An Actor/Critic structure is adopted to parametrically represent the control policy and the performance of the control system and many works can be found in recent literature such as \cite{kiumarsi2015optimal,modares2014optimal,Li2017Off}.
-In the case in which the controller has a fixed parametric structure, the adaptation of controller behavior is equivalent to changing the values of the controller parameters.
-For continuous-time systems, \cite{vrabie2009neural,modares2014integral,vrabie2009adaptive} proposed an integral reinforcement learning (IRL) algorithm to learn the solution to the HJB equation using only partial knowledge about the system dynamics.
-When the dynamics of the system is completely unknown, an identifier-critic-actor based ADP structure is usually used.
-A neural network (NN) \cite{lv2016online,modares2013adaptive} or recurrent NN \cite{yang2014reinforcement,zhang2011data} is employed to fully identify the unknown system dynamics and the control policies represents by NNs are tuned online to generate the optimal bounded control policy.
-Although the preconditions and the proposed methods of the works mentioned above are different, there exists one hidden assumption in common among these works, that is, the internal dynamics of the system should be zero when the state of the system is in the origin.
-The system that satisfies this assumption is called a standard form (SF) system in this paper.
-However, this assumption is not satisfied in many nonlinear systems, which are called a nonstandard form (NF) system in this paper.
-It is still an open problem on how to tackle the optimal control for the NF system.
+To overcome the difficulties mentioned above, the adaptive dynamic programming (ADP) \cite{bian2014adaptive,luo2019event,9306903} method was developed.
+Different from the traditional model-based control design methods, the ADP method approximates the solution of the HJB equation using online data and further constructs the optimal control law adaptively with the system's dynamics being partially or completely unknown \cite{jiang2022bias,modares2014optimal,7214313}.
+It was proved in previous studies \cite{vamvoudakis2015asymptotically,modares2014optimal} that the ADP method can guarantee the ultimate uniform boundedness (UUB) of the system and thus the risk of system instability caused by the model inaccuracy can be avoided.
+For systems with partially-unknown dynamics, \cite{vrabie2009neural,Xue2021,vrabie2009adaptive} proposed the integral reinforcement learning (IRL) method to approximate the solution of the HJB equation.
+When the dynamics of the system is completely unknown, an identifier-critic-actor-based structure is usually used.
+A neural network (NN) \cite{modares2013adaptive} or recurrent neural network \cite{zhang2011data} was utilized to fully identify the unknown system dynamics.
+Recently, the work \cite{zhang2020deterministic} proposed a deterministic policy gradient adaptive dynamic programming algorithm for for solving model-free optimal control problems.
+Although the preconditions and the proposed methods in the studies mentioned above are different, there exists one hidden assumption in common among these works, that is, the internal dynamics of the system should be zero when the state of the system is in the origin \cite{modares2014optimal,7214313,vamvoudakis2015asymptotically,vrabie2009neural,Xue2021,vrabie2009adaptive}.
+The system that satisfies this assumption is termed as the standard form (SF) system in this paper.
+However, this assumption is not satisfied in many nonlinear systems, which are termed as nonstandard form (NF) systems in this paper.
+For example, the control problems of target tracking \cite{modares2014optimal} or UAV circumnavigation \cite{dong2019flight} involve with the NF system.
+It is still an unsolved problem on how to tackle the optimal control problem for the NF system.